sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes the general rules and processes for encoding data using CDDL representation.
 Prior familiarity with CBOR and CDDL concepts will be helpful in understanding this CoSWID specification.

 This section describes the conventions by which a CoSWID is represented in the CDDL structure.
-The CamelCase {{CamelCase}} notation used in the XML schema definition is changed to a hyphen-separated notation {{KebabCase}} (e.g. ResourceCollection is named resource-collection) in the CoSWID CDDL specification.
+The CamelCase {{CamelCase}} notation used in the XML schema definition is changed to a hyphen-separated notation {{KebabCase}} (e.g., ResourceCollection is named resource-collection) in the CoSWID CDDL specification.
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing certain attributes in corresponding textual descriptions.
 An attribute referred to by its name in CamelCase notation explicitly relates to XML SWID tags; an attribute referred to by its name in KebabCase notation explicitly relates to CBOR CoSWID tags.
 This approach simplifies the composition of further work that reference both XML SWID and CBOR CoSWID documents.

 In most cases, mapping attribute names between SWID and CoSWID can be done automatically by converting between CamelCase and KebabCase attribute names.
 However, some CoSWID CDDL attribute names show greater variation relative to their corresponding SWID XML Schema attributes.
 This is done when the change improves clarity in the CoSWID specification.
-For example the "name" and "version" SWID fields corresponds to the "software-name" and "software-version" CoSWID fields, respectively.
+For example, the "name" and "version" SWID fields corresponds to the "software-name" and "software-version" CoSWID fields, respectively.
 As such, it is not always possible to mechanically translate between corresponding attribute names in the two formats.
 In such cases, a manual mapping will need to be used.
 These cases are specifically noted in this and subsequent sections using an {{-xpath}} where a manual mapping is needed.

 The 57 human-readable text labels of the CDDL-based CoSWID vocabulary are mapped to integer indices via a block of rules at the bottom of the definition.
 This allows a more concise integer-based form to be stored or transported, as compared to the less efficient text-based form of the original vocabulary.